Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL RESULTS

-Fig.\,4 shows typical time spectra produced by muons stopped outside the sample (shown are the spectra taken for the In-A film with a 500 nm thick N$_2$ layer) recorded at Left and Right (upper panel) and Top and Bottom (lower panel) counters at an applied field 68 Oe.
-For comparison, the insert (a) shows the spectra at Left-Right detectors when the sample is in the N state at the same temperature, i.e. at the field (98 Oe) exceeding the critical field of the IS/NS transition $H_{ci}$(= 85 Oe).
-The insert (b) shows Fourier transforms of the time spectra at the Top and Bottom counters representing the $B$-spectrum in the N-domains.
-One can see that (i) initial asymmetry $A_{LB}\neq 0$, indicating the presence of regions with $B=0$ \textit{outside} the sample; and (ii) the $B$-spectrum (shown in Fig.\,4b) is fairly close to Gaussian.
-Spectra recorded on the Left and Right counters inside the sample were similar to those shown in \cite{filaments}, Fig.\,4b.
-The $B$-spectra in "inside" measurements were also close to Gaussian.
-This justifies the use of Eqs.\,(1) and (2) to fit the measured spectra.
+Fig.\,4 shows typical time spectra originating from measurements where the muons were stopped outside the sample (shown are the spectra taken for the In-A film with a 500 nm thick N$_2$ layer) recorded at Left and Right (upper panel) and Top and Bottom (lower panel) counters in an applied field $H_0=68$ Oe.
+For comparison, the insert (a) shows the spectra at Left-Right detectors when the sample is in the N state at the same temperature, \textit{i.e.,} at the field ($H_0=98$ Oe) exceeding the critical field of the IS/NS transition $H_{ci}$ ($\approx 85$ Oe).
+Insert (b) shows Fourier transform of the time spectra for the Top and Bottom counters representing the $B$-spectrum [$p(B)$] in regions with non-zero $B$.

+Typical time spectra measured inside the sample are presented in Fig,\,5.
+Shown are the spectra taken for the In-A film with muons accelerated to an energy of 24 keV.
+Corresponding the average depth at which the $\mu$SR properties are probed is 115 nm.
+For comparison, the spectra taken with muons of the same energy when the sample is in normal state are shown in the insert (a).
+The insert (b) shows the spectrum of induction in the N-domains for ($H_0,E$)=(63 Oe, 24 keV).